Biden says he has ‘no doubt’ he will defeat Trump when vote count is finished

 Trump campaign manager Bill Stepien told reporters on Thursday that the president “is alive and well.”

 Stepien declared once again that the president “will win Pennsylvania.”
-He added that “the race in Arizona is getting closer and closer” and highlighted that Trump was still leading in Georgia and North Carolina
+He added that “the race in Arizona is getting closer and closer” and highlighted that Trump was still leading in Georgia and North Carolina.